JOIN NOW for exclusive pricing & express shipping

 • Emollients: improve comfort and cosmetic feel.

-• Stabilizers: help maintain formula consistency.
+• Stabilizers: help maintain consistency through normal use.

 Safety, Warnings, and Monitoring

-Handling, Storage, and Clinic Logistics
+Handling, Storage, and Inventory Controls

 Authoritative Sources